 Stage II: In this stage of cancer, surgical excision of the stomach, momentum, and lymph nodes is done.
 If the patient is very sick and cannot undergo a surgery, then chemoradiation or chemotherapy are started.
-In some case, chemoradiation is also used before surgery to shrink the size of cancer before surgery.
+In some case, chemoradiation is also used before stomach cancer surgery to shrink the size of cancer.

 If a person is too unwell and if any other underlying medical condition does not allow the use of surgical treatment, then, radiation or chemoradiation are used.

 Stage IV: In this stage, cancer has usually spread to distant organs and thus, the cure is not possible.
 So, the treatment is usually supportive.
 It includes surgeries like subtotal gastrectomy or gastric bypass to stop blockages.
 Laser ablation of the tumor can be done.
 Chemotherapy is started and radiation therapy is also given.
-Targeted therapy and immunotherapy are part of the treatment plan for this type of cancer.
+Targeted therapy and Immunotherapy are part of the stomach cancer treatment plan.
 Nutrition is taken care of and the aim is mainly to avoid any bleeding and relieve the patient of pain.

 In case of cancers like stomach cancer, clinical trials and newer treatment modalities are also an option and can be considered by the patient.

-Due to our long-standing association, we are able to ensure lowest treatment cost for our patients for cancer diagnosis and treatment.
-We ensure treatment through most advanced LINAC i.e. TrueBeam.
+Due to our long-standing association, we are able to ensure the best hospital for stomach cancer at lowest treatment cost for our patients for stomach cancer diagnosis and treatment.
+We ensure best stomach cancer treatment in India through most advanced LINAC i.e. TrueBeam.
 At the same time, our rates are lowest in India.

 - Cost of PET Scan is USD 200